How we built a national action plan with partners

 Honouring those we have lost

-We remember and honour those daughters, mothers, grandmothers, aunties and 2SLGBTQQIA+ people who were taken from us, the survivors of violence, and families and community members whose lives have been forever changed.
+We remember and honour all Indigenous women, girls, and Two Spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, and Asexual Plus (2SLGBTQQIA+) people who were taken, the survivors of violence, and families and community members whose lives have been forever changed.

 On this page

 The 2021 National Action Plan: Ending Violence Against Indigenous Women, Girls, And 2SLGBTQQIA+ People (PDF Version, 6,93 MB, 113 pages) is a major step in ending violence against Indigenous women, girls and 2SLGBTQQIA+ people.
 To address the Calls for Justice (PDF Version, 643,15 KB, 52 pages) and Calls for Miskotahâ, (PDF Version, 6,19 MB, 44 pages) families and survivors, the federal government, provincial and territorial governments, Indigenous governments, alongside Indigenous organizations and communities, worked together on the national action plan to make the necessary change across the country to ensure Indigenous women, girls and 2SLGBTQQIA+ people are safe wherever they are, now and in the future.

 With the integral involvement of the families and survivors, the national action plan was built with a focus on the principle "nothing about us, without us."
 This upholds and prioritizes their voices and truths and places them at the centre of co-development.
 The national action plan:

 - honours the strength of Indigenous women, girls, and 2SLGBTQQIA+ people and supports them in reclaiming their sacred roles and responsibilities

 - includes families and survivors throughout its implementation

 - focuses on substantive equality and Indigenous human rights that include inherent, treaty and constitutional rights and responsibilities of Indigenous peoples